School Dismissal Safety

 Student safety should be the number one priority of every school.
-This includes a safe dismissal process.
+This includes a safe school dismissal process.
 A vast majority of schools experience a sort of ‘rush hour’ during dismissal, which can be chaotic and stressful.
 This congestion can be dangerous to navigate, especially for students.

 Increasing safety should always be the goal.
 School administration has the responsibility of creating routines that ensure children can safely get home.
-Parents important to the safety process, but schools still play the biggest role.
+Parents are important to the safety process, but schools still play the biggest role.

-It is critical that the parent is aware of who is picking up their child and where.
-This is why it’s important that dismissal policy allows room for parent’s requests and suggestions- at the end of the day, no one cares more about their children than they do.
+It is critical that the parent is aware of who is picking up their kid and where.
+This is why it’s important that the dismissal policy allows room for parents’ requests and suggestions- at the end of the day, no one cares more about their kids than they do.

 School Dismissal Problems and Solutions

 Policies should be developed collectively with parent-teacher organizations, the local community, and the school board, as well as other stakeholders.
 Engineers can recommend policies related to arrival and dismissal, which complement infrastructure modifications.

-One of the primary concerns during school dismissal is the road-related accidents and traffic.
-High-volumes of traffic at the majority of schools during dismissal or pick-up times often lead to poor circulation of traffic, which most often poses great danger for everyone.
+One of the primary concerns during school dismissal is road-related accidents and traffic.
+High volumes of traffic at the majority of schools during dismissal or pick-up times often lead to poor circulation of traffic, which most often poses a great danger for everyone.

 Sometimes, traffic congestion is a hazard to pedestrians and bicyclists during arrival and pick-up times, especially when motorists exhibit non-compliant or erratic behaviors.
 When automobiles are lined up, students may have to cross between cars, where they are less visible to other drivers.
 A solution to this problem is the use of student valets who can open car doors for students and help them in or out of the vehicle, encouraging the parents to stay in their vehicles.

 Traffic Congestion Solution

-- Establishing parking and curbing zones – Using signs and curbing to extend the pick-up areas, creating temporary parking zones and no-parking zones, may possibly reduce congestion in the immediate school area.
+Using signs and curbing to extend the pick-up areas, creating temporary parking zones and no-parking zones, may possibly reduce congestion in the immediate school area.

-- Encouraging students to bike or walk to school – Encouraging students to bike or walk to school will not just lessen congestion but will also provide environmental and health benefits.
+This will not only lessen congestion but will also provide environmental and health benefits.
 The school can establish programs promoting walking/ biking by enabling students to get rewards or points based on how frequently they walk or bike to school.

-- Instituting school busing program – This option is often viewed as somewhat cost-prohibited.
+This option is often viewed as somewhat cost-prohibited.
 Instituting this kind of program needs to be handled cautiously and must involve where and when busses would load and unload and whether or not it will consider school bus alerts.
 Using this option will be much more effective if the school administration conducts a survey asking parents their insights about the program.

 A related change would be to change or add drop-off and pick-up locations, encouraging alternative routes into and out of the school area so that drivers would not all congregate in one place.
-Instituting “valets” at drop-off locations, whereby school staff or volunteers escort children from car to school, can also expedite the drop-off process.
+Instituting “valets” at drop-off locations, whereby school staff or volunteers escort students from car to school, can also expedite the drop-off process.

 School Dismissal Software

 There is also other software such as K-12 school software and a special software feature called geo-fence for school safety.
-Geo-fence uses GPS (Global Positioning system) and RFID (Radio Frequency Identification) to define particular geographical boundaries.
+Geo-fence uses GPS (Global Positioning System) and RFID (Radio Frequency Identification) to define particular geographical boundaries.
 Simply put, geo-fence is a sort of virtual barrier.